ragelmalti/Maltese-Archipelago-Website/ideas/Maltese-Grammar.md

 - **Aa**	/a/,/ɐ/,/æ/
 - **Bb**	/b/
 - **Ċċ**	/t͡ʃ/
 	- Essentially the English "CH" sound like in "Cheese"

 - **Dd**	/d/
 - **Ee**	/ɨ/,/e/,/ɛ/
 - **Ff**	/f/
 - **Ġġ**	/d͡ʒ/
 	- Pronounced like English "J" in "Jew"

 - **Gg**	/ɡ/
 - Essentially the English hard G sound in words like Ground and Girl, but not like German and Gene

 - **GĦ**	/ˤː/
 	- "Long pharyngealization", which means slightly restricting back of throat

 - **Hh**	--
 	- Simply not pronounced

 - **Ħħ**	/h/,/ħ/
 - **Ii**	/i/,/ɪ/
-- **IEie**	/ɪ/,/ɛ/,/ɨː/
+- **IE/ie**	/ɪ/,/ɛ/,/ɨː/
 - **Jj**	/j/
 	- Pronounced like English "Y", English "J" is pronounced as "Ġ"

 - **Kk**	/k/
 - **Ll**	/l/